 Owning a dog requires unconditional love; however, it also means having added responsibility.
-For starters, what do you do with your pooch when you need to go to work, on vacation, or an event?
+For starters, what do you do with your pooch when you need to go to work, on vacation, or to an event?

 The good news for you is that you might be able to easily turn this need into a home-based business, especially if you already own a dog.